skip-mev/block-sdk/SPEC.md

 ### Ante Handler

-When users want to bid for the rights for top-of-block execution they will submit a normal `sdk.Tx` transaction with a single `MsgAuctionBid`.
+When users want to bid for the rights for mev execution they will submit a normal `sdk.Tx` transaction with a single `MsgAuctionBid`.
 The ante handler is responsible for verification of this transaction.
 The ante handler will verify that: